7 Reasons Why Research Mentorship is Important for High School Students

 High school students have been getting increasingly involved with research, and for good reason: it’s interesting, it’s fun, and it helps them stand out on a college application.
 So, why should students seek out a mentor, when it is something that they could conceivably do on their own?
 In this article, I’m going to discuss the benefits for having a high school mentor and why research mentorship is important.
 As a Polygence mentor since 2021, I have partnered with five students, including my current students.
 While all students and projects are unique, there are recurring ways that I have been able to help my students.

-Why Having a Research Mentor as a High School Student is Invaluable
+Why is Having a Research Mentor as a High School Student So Valuable?

 1. Refining your research interests